Jewish emancipation: Background

 Jews were subject to a wide range of restrictions throughout most of European history.
-Since the Fourth Council of the Lateran in 1215, Christian Europeans required Jews and Muslims to wear special clothing, such as the Judenhut and the yellow badge for Jews, to distinguish them from Christians.
+The Fourth Council of the Lateran in 1215 which was enforced in some places required Jews to wear special clothing, such as the Judenhut and the yellow badge for Jews, to distinguish them from Christians.
 The practice of their religions was often restricted, and they had to swear special oaths.
-Jews were not allowed to vote, where vote existed, and some countries formally prohibited their entry, such as Norway, Sweden and Spain after the expulsion in the late 15th century.
+Jews were not allowed to vote, where voting existed, and some countries formally prohibited their entry, such as Norway, Denmark and Spain after the expulsion in the late 15th century.

+In 1251 Béla IV of Hungary gave the Jews of the Kingdom equal rights and legal protection, which was an important step towards Jewish emancipation.

 Jewish involvement in gentile society began during the Age of Enlightenment.
 Haskalah, the Jewish movement supporting the adoption of enlightenment values, advocated an expansion of Jewish rights within European society.
 Haskalah followers advocated "coming out of the ghetto", not just physically but also mentally and spiritually.

-In 1790, in the United States, President George Washington wrote a letter establishing that Jews in America share the same full equal rights, including the right to practice their religion, with all other Americans.
+In 1790, in the United States, President George Washington wrote a letter establishing that Jews in America would share full equal rights, including the right to practice their religion, with all other Americans.
 However, Jewish commentators observed that exclusion of Jewish citizens from political office occurred in a number of areas still in 1845.
 In fact, American Jewish citizens organized for political rights in the 1800s, and then for further civil rights in the 1900s.

 On September 28, 1791, revolutionary France emancipated its Jewish population.
 The 40,000 Jews living in France at the time were the first to confront the opportunities and challenges offered by emancipation.
 The civic equality that the French Jews attained became a model for other European Jews.
 Newfound opportunities began to be provided to the Jewish people, and they slowly pushed toward equality in other parts of the world.
-In 1796 and 1834, the Netherlands granted the Jews equal rights with gentiles.
+In 1796 and 1834, the Netherlands granted the Jews equal rights with non-Jews.
 Napoleon freed the Jews in areas he conquered in Europe outside France (see Napoleon and the Jews).
 Greece granted equal rights to Jews in 1830.
-But, it was not until the revolutions of the mid-19th century that Jewish political movements would begin to persuade governments in Great Britain, Central and Eastern Europe to grant equal rights to Jews.
+But, it was not until the revolutions of the mid-19th century that Jewish political movements would begin to persuade governments in Great Britain and Central and Eastern Europe to grant equal rights to Jews.

 In English law and some successor legal systems there was a convention known as benefit of clergy (Law Latin: privilegium clericale) by which an individual convicted of a crime, through claiming to be a Christian clergyman (usually as a pretext; in most cases the defendant claiming benefit of clergy was a layperson) could escape punishment or receive a reduced punishment.
 In the opinions of many contemporary legal scholars, this meant that a Jew who had not renounced Judaism could not claim benefit of clergy.
 In England itself the practice of granting benefit of clergy was ended in 1827 but it continued further in other jurisdictions.